 Have you ever had a demo where the presenter raced through his or her content for 45 minutes straight, wrapped up with a smile, and asked you if you had any questions?
-If you are like me, you were probably trying to catch up on that one thing you wanted to clarify 5 minutes into the presentation.
-Ever since that point, the presenter’s monologue began drifting in and out of focus.
+If you are like me, you were probably trying to catch up from that one thing 5 minutes into the presentation that you wanted to clarify.
+Ever since that point, the monologue was drifting in and out of focus.
 Eventually, you just gave up and started to run through the grocery list you had to pick up on your way home.

 Make Your Demo a Conversation

-Good demos are conversations.
+Your demo should be a conversation.
 It should be loose and fluid.
 Ensuring your audience is engaged is key!
-One great way to do this is by asking questions early, and often.
+One great way to do that is by asking questions early, and often.

 - “Who can give me an example of a challenges/problems you want to address with this software?”

 - “What are your biggest concerns about this software acquisition process?”

 - “What are you hoping to get out of the demo today?”
 (Although frequently, the answer is a generic one about “getting a good overview of your software.”)

 If the group is impatient, I’ll point out that the software is very large and has many different features.
 I want to be sure I focus on the aspects of the product that best fits their needs.